juiceboxh3ro/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+  document object model, the way a browser interprets our HTML

 2. What is an event?

+  an interaction with the browser; click, scroll, key presses, etc

 3. What is an event listener?

+  an event listener watches for those events and allows us to utilize them

 4. Why would we convert a NodeList into an Array?

 5. What is a component?

 ### Git Set up